Feline Pregnancy

 Before owning a Sphynx cat I had done plenty of research into the breed & talked endlessly with my close friends about the suitability of this breed for my lifestyle.
 Then, during my search for a cat to have as a pet came the possibility of one that was active registered starting me to think about beginning my own cattery.

-I knew that I wanted a female Sphynx since they are smaller & lighter than a male & I am conscious that lifting is difficult for me.
-I came across Noodle at just 15 weeks of age being re-sold!
-Her original purchaser had bought her on the active register as it was her intention to start her own cattery however, her circumstances had suddenly changed forcing her to change her plans, hence this early resale.
+I knew from the out that I had wanted a female Sphynx cat since they are smaller & lighter than a male & due to a spinal condition lifting & carrying their greater weight would be difficult for me.
+I came across Noodle at just 15 weeks of age with a male of about the same age who were being re-sold!
+The original purchaser had bought them both on the active register with the intention to start her own cattery.
+Unfortunately her circumstances unexpectedly changed forcing her to change her plans.
+I contacted her asking if I might buy just the female which she confirmed was fine.

 I spent time looking into the policies, rules & regulations set out for breeders learning about breeding practices (& malpractices).
-And then forged ahead developing cattery policy that reflects my own values, plays by my rules & puts the cats' interests first.
+And then forged ahead developing a cattery policy that reflects my own values, that plays by my rules & which puts the cats' interests firmly first.

-Doing it right for me means first & foremost that my cat comes first, her health & wellness my #1 priority.
-She is, after all, my beloved pet & breeding or not it is essential that her nutritional & welfare needs are met fully
+Doing it right means my cat comes first; her health & wellness my #1 priority.
+She is, after all, my beloved pet-child & breeding her or not, it is essential that her nutritional & welfare needs are fully met.

-Doing it right meant finding & selecting a suitable mate which I did long before she was ever old enough to breed.
-It meant finding out about him; making sure he has all the right credentials!
-He must possess a calm, affectionate temperament & I wanted him to be proven so that I could ask about previous litters he has sired making sure that his queens had straightforward & trouble-free births & that they had healthy & robust kittens of a size that Noodle can manage - since I did not want her to face any difficulties giving birth.
+Doing it right would also mean finding & selecting a suitable mate - making sure he has all the right credentials possessing a calm, affectionate temperament & be proven so that I could ask about previous litters he has sired.
+I wanted to know had his queens had straightforward & trouble-free births of healthy, robust kittens.
+He would need to be of a size that Noodle could manage - since I did not want her to face any difficulties giving birth (which as it turned out did not go to plan at all).

-It was very, very important to me too that this male is a much loved & cherished family pet & that his duties as a stud are secondary.
-This meant that he needed to be a house cat, not one who is living caged up, or in a chalet & unsocialised for much of his time which some cats are, sadly, when their lives are led simply to make their owner financial profit.
+It was very, very important to me that this male too would be a much loved & cherished family pet with his duties as a stud being secondary.
+This meant that he needed to be a house cat, not one living caged up, or in a chalet & unsocialised for much of his time.
+Sadly some stud cats are subjected to this as it is difficult to keep a male in he home due in large part to their drive to scent mark but also to prevent them impregnating other resident females.

 I am so grateful that I found a cattery who own a beautiful male who is made available to stud and both cattery & cat ticked all the boxes.
+In fact the sire’s owner & I have become close friends.
 See Sire(s) & Mating page.

 Ready for Mating

-When Noodle sprung into heat on August 12th, 2017 as had been arranged I made immediate contact with the stud cat owner checking first was he available to her.
-Finding that he was we made arrangements for me to travel there with Noodle as soon as possible.
+When Noodle sprung into heat on August 12th, 2017, as had been arranged, I made immediate contact to check that he was available (not engaged with another female).
+Finding that he was, we immediately made arrangements for me to travel there with Noodle as soon as possible.

-Noodle & I have frequently travelled together staying over with my mum so I wasn't at all worried about her reaction to the adventure as far as getting there.
-On Monday morning August 15th, we drove for an hour and forty minutes to drop her off.
-She then stayed with her mate until Friday 19th August when I collected her again.
+Noodle & I had frequently travelled together staying over with my mum so I wasn't at all worried about her reaction to the adventure as far as getting there.
+On Monday morning August 15th 2017, we drove for an hour & forty minutes to drop her off.
+She stayed with her mate until Friday 19th August when I drove back to collect her again.
 See information about her mate on our Sire(s) page.

 Being Pregnant

 Noodle does not seem to feel at all happy about this first pregnancy.
-She could certainly tell that she felt different, that her hormones seemed confused making her unsettled & needy.
+She could certainly tell that she felt different from the outset.
+Her hormones seemed confused making her unsettled & needy.

 Week 1 & 2 were spent settling her back in at home after she returned from her short stay with her beau (see Sire(s) page).

 In week 3 the first physical signs started to show.
-Her nipples changed colour from the pale flesh they had been to a blushing pink.
+Her nipples changed colour from the pale flesh colour matching he belly as was normal to become a vivid blushing pink.

 First signs - pinking up!